Running gear for cold weather: Must-have essentials for winter runners

 Not all tights and leggings are alike — look for leggings made of good wicking fabrics (not cotton) and a comfortable waistband that doesn’t slide down.
 A couple of functional pockets are the cherry on top.

-What we liked: excellent fit and functional features make these tights one of our go-to’s for winter running.
+What we liked: excellent fit and functional features make both of these tights one of our go-to’s for winter running.

 What we didn't like: there’s no added insulation in these tights, like a fleece lining.
 They’re great for most winter and shoulder season runs, but something thicker (like the Patagonia Wind Shield running pants) is better if you're running on a particularly cold day.

-We tested the Groundwork Tights for our women’s and men’s winter running tights stories, and testers and writers agreed on both sides: These are some of the best cold weather tights for all-around winter running.
+We tested the Janji tights for our women’s and men’s winter running tights stories, and testers and writers agreed on both sides: These are some of the best cold weather tights for all-around winter running.

 Both the men's and women's leggings offer just enough warmth and protection from the elements while remaining breathable and sweat and moisture-wicking for when you're working hard.

-We love the fit and features of the Groundwork Tights, too.
+We love the fit and features of the Janji Groundwork and Trail Tight, too.
 These mid-rise tights offer light compression while remaining comfortable.
 They stay put on long runs; we rarely fuss with them during a workout.

 Two side thigh pockets hold essentials without bouncing or weighing down the tights, and a rear stash pocket in the waistband is great for gels and snacks.
 These tights also have a reflective detail on the ankle and thigh for added visibility.

-These Janji tights are the overall winners in our Best Men's Running Tights and the best for cool weather winner in our Best Women’s Winter Running Leggings.
+The Janji Trail Tight is the overall winner in our Best Men's Running Tights and the Groundwork Tight was a previous winner in our Best Women’s Winter Running Leggings.
 If your body runs cold or are running in extreme cold, check out those stories for even better insulated tights we like.

 Winter running pants